nofishy/filemaster_agent/README.md

     *   Ensure the `goose` CLI is accessible in your PATH or called directly.

 3.  **Setup LangGraph Swarm MCP Server:**
-    *   Navigate to the root directory of `filemaster-ai-agent` (or a specific sub-directory if the Node.js project is nested, e.g., `langgraph-swarm-mcp/`).
+    *   Navigate to the root directory of `filemaster_agent` (or a specific sub-directory if the Node.js project is nested, e.g., `langgraph-swarm-mcp/`).
     *   Install Node.js dependencies:
         ```bash
         npm install